Triz22/final-project/README.md

 * As a User, I can easily navigate through the site so that I can view desired content.
 * As a site Admin, I can access the admin panel so that I can manage posts,comments and news content.

+### Structure
+#### Features Implemented

+##### User Authentication and Authorization
+- User Registration and Login: Secure user registration and login functionality, allowing users to create accounts and access personalized features.
+- Password Reset and Change: Users can reset their forgotten passwords and change their existing passwords.
+-
+##### Post Management
+- Create, Read, Update, and Delete (CRUD) Posts: Authenticated users can create new posts, view detailed post pages, edit their posts, and delete them if necessary.
+- Image Upload: Users can upload images to accompany their posts.
+-
+##### Comments
+- Comment on Posts: Authenticated users can leave comments on posts, fostering community interaction.
+- Display Comments: Comments are displayed on the post detail page, showing the author and timestamp.
+-
+##### Likes
+- Like/Unlike Posts: Users can like or unlike posts to show their appreciation.
+- Like Count: Display the total number of likes each post has received.
+-
+##### Post Recommendations
+- Recommendation Indicator: Posts can be marked as recommended by the author.
+- Display Recommendation: A clear indicator shows whether a post is recommended or not.

+##### Ratings
+- Anime Ratings: Users can rate animes, providing more insight on their experience of animes..

+##### Responsive Design
+- Mobile-Friendly Layout: The website features a responsive design, ensuring a good user experience on both desktop and mobile devices.
+- Bootstrap Integration: Utilizes Bootstrap for a modern and consistent UI.

+##### Admin Panel
+- Django Admin: Utilizes Django's built-in admin interface for managing users, posts, comments, and other site content.

 ### Database Schema
 ![Screenshot_19-7-2024_102714_dbdiagram io](https://github.com/user-attachments/assets/de494ce3-3bc1-4e2e-8202-50f27448c6e3)

+### Surface

 #### Bugs and Issues